nbarba/MultilayerPerceptron/README.md

 classifier.minibatch_gradient_descent(features,labels,batch_size);

 ```
-Note that to instantiate the network, the number of neurons for the input and hidden layer are passed as arguments.
-Also,  for efficient training, the minibatch gradient descent algorithm is implemented and the batch size must be passed as an argument.
+Constructor parameters include the number of neurons for the input and hidden layer.
+The minibatch gradient descent algorithm is implemented, so the batch size must also be passed as an argument.
 Other training parameters that can be defined, include
   - the learning rate
   - the l2 normalization lambda value